-190. -79.
-"Nuisance" means an unreasonable and continuous invasion of the use and enjoyment of a property right which a reasonable person would find annoying, unpleasant, obnoxious, or offensive.
+| 190.183.
+"Nuisance" means an unreasonable and continuous invasion of the use and enjoyment of a property right which a person would find annoying, unpleasant, obnoxious, or offensive.

-191. "Object" means a permanent structure located on a site.
+| 191.184.
+"Object" means a permanent structure located on a site.
 Objects may include statues or artwork, garages or canopies, outbuildings, etc.

-192. "Object Height" means the highest point of an entity, but shall not include antennas or similar structures.
+| 192.185.
+"Object Height" means the highest point of an entity, but shall not include antennas or similar structures.

-193. "Off-site lots" means those lots outside the boundaries of a residential subdivision which subdivision contains an approved real estate sales office or model home complex, and which lots are not adjacent to or contiguous with that subdivision.
+| 193.186.
+"Off-Site Lots" means those lots outside the boundaries of a residential subdivision which subdivision contains an approved real estate sales office or model home complex, and which lots are not adjacent to or contiguous with that subdivision.

-194. -80.
-"Open space" means any area within a single site or lot that is not covered by a building, structure, parking lot, or driveway.
+| 194.187.
+"Open Space" means any area within a single site or lot that is not covered by a building, structure, parking lot, or driveway.
 Sidewalks and patios may be counted as open space.
 Open space is an area which serves the need for leisure, recreation, or pedestrian interaction.
 Spaces may include (but are not limited to) plaza areas, open lawn areas, trails, recreation facilities, gardens, and pedestrian walkways.
-"Open space" means area included on any site or lot that is open and unobstructed to the sky, except for allowed projections of cornices, overhangs, porches, balconies, or plant materials.

-195. "Opacity degree" means an imaginary vertical plane extending from the established grade to a required height, which will be visually obscured to defining levels of opaqueness through the position of obstructions between the viewing point and the viewed object.
+| 195.188.
+"Opacity Degree" means an imaginary vertical plane extending from the established grade to a required height, which will be visually obscured to deferring levels of opaqueness through the position of obstructions between the viewing point and the viewed object.

-196. "Ornamental Lighting" means lighting that does not impact the function and safety of an area but is purely decorative, or used to illuminate architecture and/or landscaping, and installed for aesthetic effect.
+| 196.189.
+"Ornamental Lighting" means lighting that does not impact the function and safety of an area but is purely decorative, or used to illuminate architecture and/or landscaping, and installed for aesthetic effect.

-197. "Ornamental Street Lighting" means a luminaire intended for illuminating streets that serves a decorative function in addition to providing optics that effectively deliver street lighting.
+| 197.190.
+"Ornamental Street Lighting" means a luminaire intended for illuminating streets that serves a decorative function in addition to providing optics that effectively deliver street lighting.
 It has a historical period appearance or decorative appearance, and has the following design characteristics:

-- A. Designed to mount on a pole using an arm, pendant, or vertical tenon; - B. Opaque or translucent top and/or sides; - C. An optical aperture that is either open or enclosed with a flat, sag, or drop lens; - D. Mounted in a fixed position; - E. With its photometric output measured using Type C photometry per IESNA LM-75-01
+- a.
+Designed to mount on a pole using an arm, pendant, or vertical tenon; - b.
+Opaque or translucent top and/or sides; - c.
+An optical aperture that is either open or enclosed with a flat, sag, or drop lens; - d.
+Mounted in a fixed position; - e.
+With its photometric output measured using Type C photometry per IESNA LM-75-01.

-198. "Outdoor Lighting" means lighting equipment installed within the property line and outside the building envelopes, whether attached to poles, building structures, the earth, or any other location; and any associated lighting control equipment.
+198.191.
+"Outdoor Lighting" means lighting equipment installed within the property line and outside the building envelopes, whether attached to poles, building structures, the earth, or any other location; and any associated lighting control equipment.

-199. -81.
-"Outdoor storage" means the storage of materials, parts, or products that are related to the primary use of a site for a period exceeding three days.
+199.192.
+"Outdoor ~~S~~torage" means the storage of materials, parts, or products that are related to the primary use of a site for a period exceeding three days.

-200. -82.
+200.193.
 "Overlay District" means a district established by this Zoning Code to prescribe special regulations to be applied to a site only in combination with a Base Zoning District.

-201. -83.
+201.194.
 "Owner" means an individual, firm, association, syndicate, partnership, or corporation having sufficient proprietary interest to seek development of land.

-202. "Parapet" means a low, solid, protective screening or decorative wall, often used around a balcony, or along the edge of a roof to screen roof equipment.
+202.195.
+"Parapet" means a low, solid, protective screening or decorative wall, often used around a balcony, or along the edge of a roof to screen roof equipment.

-203. "Park and Recreation Services" means publicly owned and operated parks, playgrounds, recreation facilities, and open spaces.
+203. ~~"Park and Recreation Services" means publicly owned and operated parks, playgrounds, recreation facilities, and open spaces.~~

-204. -84.
-"Parking facility" means an area on a lot and/or within a building, including one or more parking spaces, along with provision for access circulation, maneuvering, and landscaping, meeting the requirements of this Zoning Code.
+204.196.
+"Parking ~~F~~acility" means an area on a lot and/or within a building, including one or more parking spaces, along with provision for access circulation, maneuvering, and landscaping, meeting the requirements of this Zoning Code.
 Parking facilities include parking lots, private garages, and parking structures.
-Vehicle storage is distinct from ~~parking, and parking and~~ is regulated by provisions ~~in Sections 167.07(2)(F), 167.09(10) and Table 168-2.
-Vehicle storage is also governed by provisions of Chapter 174 - Off Street Parking Regulations.
-Access & Parking.~~
+Vehicle storage is distinct from parking and is regulated by provisions Chapter 174 - ~~Access & Parking~~.